 Barry Seaman served as a correspondent for Time magazine from five bureaus in the United States and abroad, including stints as senior White House correspondent during the Reagan administration and special projects editor.
 He coauthored a book about the Chrysler bailout, Going For Broke: The Chrysler Story, and wrote Binge: What Your College Student Won’t Tell You, a report on student life at America’s colleges and universities based on information he gathered over two years living on 12 campuses across the country, including Hamilton.

 Kamila Shamsie has achieved international acclaim for her novels, the first of which evolved from a short story she wrote originally for a class at Hamilton.
 Three of her novels — In the City by the Sea, Kartography and Broken Verses — have won awards from the Academy of Letters in her native Pakistan, and she has twice been shortlisted for the John Llewellyn Rhys Prize in Britain.
-Her most recent novel, Burnt Shadows, was shortlisted for the Orange Prize and has been translated into more than 20 languages.
+Her latest novel, A God in Every Stone, was shortlisted for the 2015 Walter Scott Prize.
 In addition to writing fiction, she frequently contributes to newspapers in South Asia, the U.S. and U.K., including The Guardian, DAWN and The New York Times.

 Better known by the pen name Josh Billings, Henry Wheeler Shaw was one of America’s leading humorists.
 His numerous works, such as Josh Billings: His Sayings, Complete Comical Writings and the annual Josh Billings’ Farmer’s Allminax, were bestsellers in the years after the Civil War.
 Containing homespun aphorisms and cracker-barrel philosophy garbed in a somewhat grotesque vernacular, they were sufficiently universal in appeal to be pirated extensively in England.
 The people’s moralist, he was occasionally hailed as “Yankee La Rochefoucauld.”